andreas-ka/explore-sthlm-react-frontend/README.md

 - My awesome wife Sandra, a copywriter by profession, helped me with the Objective text.
 - *HUGE* credit to Code Institute and their tutorial on how to build the Moments app, loads of code from that.
 - My Mentor @CluelessBiker for awesome support and feedback.
-- Tutor Sean for helping sort out the rating_average issue.
-Mega thanks!
+- My good friend Stefan, a senior developer for advice and tips

 [Back to Top](#top)